libp2p/specs/pubsub/gossipsub/partial-messages.md

       receiving the encoded partial message.
 4. `.PartsMetadata() -> bytes`: The parts this partial message has.

-Gossipsub in turn provides a `.PublishPartial(PartialMessage, PartialPublishOptions)` method.
+Gossipsub in turn provides a `.PublishPartial(PartialMessage)` method.

-The `PartialPublishOptions` contains:

 When Gossipsub receives a partial message it MUST forward it to the application.
 The application decides if it should act on the message by either requesting